Homeless shelter: Men

 In a national survey conducted in the United States the findings showed that of the surveyed homeless, two-thirds are men and most likely to be single adults between the ages of 25 and 54.

 Young men who have been abused as children are more likely to become homeless and are at risk of becoming chronically homeless if they are not living in a permanent situation by age 24.

 Poverty has been shown to have a large effect on men's health in general, leading to an extremely unhealthy lifestyle.
-Some of the challenges include low self-esteem, weakening, mental strain and poor physical and health.
+Some of the challenges include low self-esteem, weakening, mental strain and poor physical health.
 Although women tend to have higher poverty rates, men still experience the same negative effects.

 Women

-Women are at great risk of both homelessness and poverty because they are most likely to bear child-rearing responsibilities and vulnerable to become victims of family members or intimate partners.
-In a survey conducted in 2013 showed that in an emergency shelter in Texas, women were the majority population, though this is not a trend reflected in the majority of the country.
+Women can experience homelessness and poverty because they are most likely to bear child-rearing responsibilities and vulnerable to become victims of family members or intimate partners.

 Homeless women, both those with children and without, experience higher rates of physical illness than men.
 They are also more likely to be hyper-vigilant and have high levels of stress.
 Women seeking refuge from domestic violence are not always able to find rooms in shelters.
 Some women have been turned away from homeless shelters because shelter staff believe that turning women away will stop people from having sex inside the shelter.

 Homeless women who are of childbearing age also face unique hygiene issues because of menstruation.
 Homeless shelters have noted that both tampons and sanitary pads "top the list of needs at shelters" because of their high cost and because they are not donated often.

 Alternative models and management philosophies

 Housing first practice

 The homeless shelters across the country act merely as emergency shelter systems that can only hold a fraction of the rapidly increasing homeless population.
 The Housing First practice provides an alternative to the current network of homeless shelters.
 The program targets the large problem within the United States which is a lack of affordable housing.
 This methodology attempts to place homeless families back into independent living situations as quickly as possible.
-The Housing First practice has achieved success because homeless families are more responsive to social services support once when they are in their own housing.
+The Housing First practice has achieved success because homeless families are more responsive to social services support when they are in their own housing.
 It provides crisis intervention, affordable rental housing, and gives each family a grace period of six months to a year of social service to allow the family to get back on their feet.
 The effectiveness of this concept is that it assists homeless families in identifying their needs and recognizing the choices they must make.
 From this point families can create better options for themselves and plan strategies for living on their own.